harness/developer-hub/release-notes/security-testing-orchestration.md

 <!-- 2024-01-09 -->

-#### Fixed issues
+#### Feature enhancements

-- Added the .NET binary to the OWASP scan step to ensure that it can scan .NET code successfully.
+- You can now scan .exe and .net files using the OWASP scan step.
 (STO-6852, ZD-55558)

 - OWASP scans now display the package name and version for all issues.
 (STO-6725)